COVID-19 Stipend Extensions

 Eligibility

-You are eligible to apply for a stipend extension if you are a doctoral candidate on a stipend of 3.0-3.5 years duration, you have an approved candidature extension and your progress has been directly impacted by COVID-19.
+You are eligible to apply for a stipend extension if you are a doctoral candidate on a stipend of 3.0-3.5 years duration and you began your course of study before 16 December 2021 (or have exceptional circumstances as above) and your progress has been directly impacted by COVID-19.

 Benefits